 NEVER pre-gouge (plane) wet cane.
-You will rust your equipment.
+You equipment will rust severely and quickly.

-Don't store your cane in plastic bags or airtight containters, it will ruin your cane over time!
-Try using old cigar or shoe boxes with holes so the cane can breathe.
+Don't store your cane in plastic bags or airtight containers, The trapped moisture will ruin your cane over time!
+Try using old cigar or shoe boxes with holes so the cane can "breathe."

-Don't get discouraged by how much cane you may have to toss because it is not straight, or if it's the wrong size.
-The more cane you throw out, the better and more consistent your reeds will be :)
+Don't get discouraged by how much cane you may need to toss because it is not straight, or if it's the wrong size.
+The more cane you throw out, the better and more consistent your reeds will be.

 Wipe any dirt and excess water from your cane prior to putting it in the gouging machine.
 Dirt or other imperfections could change the outcome/measurement of the cane.

-Place the gouging machine on a flat secure surface to ensure the most accurate gouge on the cane.
+Place the gouging machine on a flat secure surface to ensure the most accurate results.

 Copyright Ross Woodwind Specialists.
 All Rights Reserved.